Translation and Interpreting Studies MRes

 English language requirements

-IELTS Academic: 6.5 or above (or equivalent), with a minimum of 7 in writing, and 6.0 in all other components.
+IELTS Academic: 6.5 overall with 7.0 in Writing and 6.0 in each other element.

 View the other English language qualifications that we accept.